arunsatyarth/OneMiner/README.md

 # OneMiner
-As the name suggests, this is a 1 click miner for all GPU coins viz Ethereum, Zcash, Ubiq etc. It is especially built to handle situations when you have both AMD and Nvidia cards and have to use different softwares to mine on both cards.
+As the name suggests, this is a 1 click miner for all GPU coins viz Ethereum, Zcash, Ubiq etc. It uses the tried and tested Mining softwares like Claymore, EWBF internally and keeps all the complications of using them hidden from the end user.
+It is especially built to handle situations when you have both AMD and Nvidia cards and have to use different softwares to mine on both cards.

 The name might hold a subtle  reference to the 'One Ring" from 'Lord of the Rings' but it holds no delusions of grandeur about its supremacy :).